 - Determine who will participate in each phase of your project

-- Establish checkpoints where progress can be measured against expectations so adjustments can be made if necessary
+- Establish checkpoints where progress can be measured against expectations, allowing adjustments when necessary

 Here is a project management plan template: